saltstack/salt/doc/topics/jobs/job_cache.rst

 modular.
 This system allows for the default cache to be swapped out by the Salt returner system.
-To configure the master job cache, set up an external returner database based on the instuctions included with each returner and then simply the following configuration to the master configuration file:
+To configure the master job cache, set up an external returner database based on the instuctions included with each returner and then simply add the following configuration to the master configuration file:

 .. code_block:: yaml